MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-platform-automation-and-devops.md

 Use Packer to create the image.
 By using a Packer Pipeline for image management, you can automate image creation.
 Azure DevOps licensing is required to use the full suite of tools.
 The other prerequisites are:

-- An Azure Active Directory (Azure AD) global administrator.
+- A user assigned the Global Administrator role in Azure Active Directory (Azure AD).
 - A service principal with contributor access to the subscription.
 - An Azure Key Vault to store secrets in, giving the service principal **secret management** in the access policy.